driessenslucas/researchproject/researchPaper.md

 This section has outlined the practical challenges encountered in applying reinforcement learning (RL) techniques to autonomous RC cars.
 My journey began with the selection of OpenAI Gym as the virtual environment, chosen for its simplicity and relevance to RL.
 The Double Deep Q-Network (DDQN) emerged as the most effective RL technique for navigating complex environments.

 However, transitioning from simulated models to real-world applications revealed significant discrepancies, particularly in movement control and sensor data alignment.
-I explored innovative solutions such as the implementation of motor encoders, power adjustments, and accelerometer integration, which partially addressed these issues.
+I explored innovative solutions such as the implementation of motor encoders, power adjustments, and gyroscope integration, which partially addressed these issues.
 Efforts to normalize sensor data and implement failsafe mechanisms also contributed to better alignment with real-world conditions.

 A significant advancement was achieved by replacing the Raspberry Pi and ESP32 with just the ESP32 module in the robot's design, leading to a more lightweight and precise robot.
 This change marked a considerable step in overcoming the challenges previously faced.